Social distancing in market research: Pivoting in-person methodologies

 It’s impossible to say exactly how long social distancing is expected to last - but it will not last forever.
 And certainly, in-person study methodologies will remain an important piece of the market research puzzle.
 Even in developed countries, significant swaths of the population cannot or do not regularly access the internet.
 And, in-person data collection will continue to be needed to reach hard-to-reach or niche markets, to achieve high response rates, or to enable real-time data collection when timing is critical (e.g., exit polls).

 In the meantime, we’re here to help.
-Our Research Services team is on-hand to answer questions as you explore online alternatives to your current study design, so that you can keep your research moving forward in a time of so many new unknowns.
+Our Research Services team is on-hand to answer questions as you explore online alternatives to your current study design, so that you can keep your market research moving forward in a time of so many new unknowns.

 You can find more information on how Qualtrics is helping organizations navigate and respond to the unfolding COVID-19 situation at qualtrics.com/here-to-help.